Ted Nugent (1948-present): a Musician from Redford, Michigan, USA.

 Once again Nugent broke the act up in an attempt to revitalize his career with Tommy Shaw (ex-Styx; vocals), Jack Blades (ex-Night Ranger; bass), Michael Cartellone (drums) joining his new act Damn Yankees.
-The debut 1990 self-titled album was the best this act accomplished, gaining a 13 US/26 UK Don't Tread (1992) made 22 in the US only.
+The debut 1990 self-titled album was the best this act accomplished, gaining a 13 US/26 UK.
+The follow-up Don't Tread (1992) made 22 in the US only.
 Steve Smith (ex-Journey; drums) replaced Nugent who jumped the sinking ship (now renamed Shaw Blades) to go solo once again with fellow band mates Dave Amato (guitar), Chuck Wright (bass), and Pat Torpey (drums) to produce a new solo effort Spirit of the Wild in 1995.
 The "best of..." compilation Motor City Madness followed in 1996 with the live effort Live at Hammersmith '79 following close behind as an attempt to relive his glory days of the past, no doubt the 1970s being his prime times.
 Full Bluntal Nugity saw him back in the studio in 2001, with the release of Craveman (2002) getting fair reviews.
-Love Grenade (2007) and Shutup & Jam!
-(2014) would follow.
+Love Grenade (2007), Shutup & Jam!
+(2014) and The Music Made Me Do It (2018) would follow.

 See Less... ⏫